robertknight/qt-mustache/README.md

  qt-mustache is licensed under the BSD license.

 ### Dependencies
- qt-mustache depends on the QtCore library from Qt 4.
+ qt-mustache depends on the QtCore library.
+It is compatible with Qt 4 and Qt 5.

 ## Usage